-Teacher Weng is the immediate past president of the Philippine Association of Speech Pathologists (PASP).
+Teacher Weng is a member of the Professional Regulation Board of Speech Language Pathology of the Professional Regulation Commission (PRC) and a past president of the Philippine Association of Speech Pathologists (PASP).
 She is an advocate of children with special needs, wife to Ern, a mother to Christian Andrew and a child of God.

 Born in Albay, on the 11th of August, Teacher Weng is the third daughter of Nelson and Eloisa Arao.
 She is a graduate of the University of the Philippines, Manila (UPM) with a degree in Speech Pathology and finished her Masters degree in Reading Education in UP Diliman.
 She presented her research paper on “Language and Reading Skills of Filipino Children with Dyslexia” at the Pan Asian Learning Disability Conference in 2007.

-Her thesis in college is now the foundation of the proposed Speech Language Pathology Bill, which is an act regulating the practice of Speech Language Pathology in the Philippines.
+Her thesis in college is now the foundation of Republic Act 11249, otherwise known as the Speech Language Pathology Act, which is an act regulating the practice of Speech Language Pathology in the Philippines.